What is the Rockwell Hardness scale and how does it work?

 Our UHC (Ultra High Carbon) Steel Knives

-Our own Ultra High Carbon (UHC) steel contains 1.8 - 2.0 % carbo.
-This Roselli steel measures 66 HRC.
+Our own Ultra High Carbon (UHC) steel contains 1.8 - 2.0 % carbon.
+This unique Roselli steel measures around 62-63 HRC.
 This level of strength makes an extreme sharpness possible, and an edge which will stay sharp for a very very long time.